 Finding and Hunting Prairie Dogs

 If you are just getting started in this game you may not know how to find the land or get permission to hunt on it.
 To make it easy you can pay for a guide, there are many out there willing to take your money.
-But there are so many land owners who want you to hunt the varmints for free, how do you find them?
+But there are so many landowners who want you to hunt the varmints for free, how do you find them?
 While you are there on a guided trip, get to know the locals and ask questions.
 Visit the local gun store.
 In fact, the local tavern has been known to create contacts of “people who know people” that have land.
 You will want a beer at the end of the day anyway, right?

 As with any type of hunting, property owners won’t let just anyone on their land.
 They want to know you are not just a city slicker with little hunting experience; that could cause more damage than the varmints themselves.
 Remember, the land you’re shooting on is someone’s workplace, so have a map of the local area so the landowner can show you where his land begins and ends and stick to the areas identified.
-In the pursuit of heavily-populated dog towns you will see some of the most beautiful country in the world.
+In the pursuit of heavily-populated dog towns, you will see some of the most beautiful country in the world.

 Be sure to ask if the landowner wants you to shoot other vermin too, such as coyotes.
 After you’ve littered the prairie with hundreds of fat little dogs the coyotes will be sorely tempted by the prairie dog buffet.
 And by all means, at least offer a donation, or better yet, a vintage bourbon as a thank you.
-Hopefully you will be allowed to come back next year.
+Hopefully, you will be allowed to come back next year.

 Of course, the best way to find your land is to have a buddy who lives there and already has some connections.
-This is the case of my husband’s group.
+This is the case with my husband’s group.
 One of them lives in Missoula and has access to the perfect spots.
 Winner!

 Once you find an approved property you will need a truck or some kind of four-wheel-drive vehicle; you will be off any main or dirt roads.
 You are looking for prairie dog towns, which appear as barren patches on the landscape.
 You can see why ranchers and farmers hate them.
 Dog towns create real scars on the landscape and considerably reduce the revenue potential of the land.